 The Southwark Arbitration Service was set up to resolve disputes between the Council and its tenants, and between the Council and leaseholders.

 The tribunal process has been designed to enable the tribunal to act independently and has proved to be a quick, simple and informal way of resolving disputes between the Council, its tenants and leaseholders.
+In order to be eligible an applicant must have exhausted Southwark Council's formal complaints process prior to a case being heard by the panel.
 The process is free to users and being informal there is usually no need for legal representatives.

 Types of disputes